kyma-incubator/compass/docs/kyma-environment-broker/08-04-instance-details.md

 }
 ```

->**NOTE:** field `dashboard_url` is only available if Runtime was provisioned successfully and compass agent registered runtime in the Director.

 >**NOTE:** The **dashboard_url** field is available only if the Runtime was provisioned successfully and the Runtime Agent registered the Runtime in the Director.
 Fields under the **parameters** field can differ depending on the provisioning input.